-RPT-Fitch Affirms Zurich Insurance Company IFS at 'AA-'; Outlook Stable
+RPT-Fitch affirms Zurich Insurance Company IFS at 'AA-'; outlook stable

 Fitch Ratings has affirmed Zurich Insurance Company’s (ZIC) Insurer Financial Strength (IFS) rating at ‘AA-’ and Long-term Issuer Default Rating (IDR) at ‘A+'.
-The Outlooks are Stable.
+The Outlook is Stable.
 ZIC is the main operating company of the Zurich Insurance Group (ZIG).
 A full list of rating actions is at the end of this release.

-The affirmations reflect ZIG’s solid and stable capital position and strong earnings generation, which is in line with a ‘AA-’ rating.
-Fitch recognises the substantial improvements in capital adequacy achieved by ZIG since capital dipped during the financial crisis and notes the decreased volatility of the group’s capital ratios.
-This is offset by the company’s relatively high amount of goodwill and intangibles that negatively impacts the quality of capital.
+The ratings affirmations reflect ZIG’s solid and stable capital position and strong earnings generation that is in line with a ‘AA-’ rating.
+Fitch recognises the substantial improvements in capital adequacy achieved by ZIG since capital dipped during the financial crisis and notes the decrease in the volatility of the group’s capital ratios.
+An offsetting factor is the company’s relatively high amount of goodwill and intangibles that negatively impacts the quality of capital.

 Fitch notes that ZIG’s financial leverage is relatively high compared with some similar-rated peers.
-Calculated under Fitch’s methodology, ZIG’s financial leverage was 26% at the end of 2012 (2011: 27%).
+Calculated under Fitch’s methodology ZIG’s financial leverage stood at 26% at the end of 2012 (2011:27%).
 Fixed charge coverage and financial flexibility is considered sufficiently strong by Fitch.
-The result of the Swiss solvency test, as calculated by the company, improved to 206% (1 July 2013), from 185% (1 January 2013), while the Solvency I ratio declined to 261% from 278% during the same period.

-In 9M13, business operating profit increased by 2% to USD3,567m, with all core business contributing more than in the same period in 2012.
-Net profit was also up 2% (USD3,967m) and overall earnings generation remained strong.
-The combined ratio in general insurance improved to 95.3% (96.3%), despite higher weather-related and other large losses.
-The return on group investments (not annualised) declined to 2.5% (3.0%), mainly because of a strong decline in realised gains.

-The business operating profit after tax return on equity (ROE) for the group declined to 10.8% (11.0%) in 9M13, which does not meet the company’s stated strategic ambition of 16% over the cycle, although ZIG’s management highlighted that ROE of 14% was more realistic in the current low interest rate environment.
+Business operating profit declined by 4% to USD4,075m during 2012, with all core business contributing less than in 2011.
+However, net profit was up 3.4% (USD3,967m) and overall earnings generation remained strong.
+The agency notes that 2012 earnings were supported by reserve releases although the amount declined compared to previous years.
+The combined ratio in General Insurance improved to 98.4% (98.9%) while the return on investment declined to 4.4% (4.8%).
+The business operating profit after tax return on equity (ROE) for the group declined to 9.3% (10.2%) and does not meet the company’s stated strategic ambition of 16% over the cycle, although ZIG’s management highlighted that an ROE of 14% was more realistic in the current low interest rate environment .

-However, Fitch views positively the group’s resilience in the challenging operating environment.
+However, Fitch views the group’s resilience in the challenging operating environment positively.

+In Q113 ZIG reported a 7% decline in net income (USD1,062m), primarily impacted by lower investment income (USD1,693m versus USD1,774m in Q112).
+Business operating profit declined only by 1% (USD1,351m), driven by a 6% decline in general insurance (USD807m) and increases in the two other core segments, general life and farmers.
+The combined ratio in general insurance deteriorated slightly to a still excellent level of 94.9% (94.6%).

+Fitch considers that technical reserves are prudent, but also recognizes that due to the long-tail nature of the non-life business, the group faces the risk that actual losses emerging on claims provisions may prove higher than anticipated.

 An upgrade is unlikely in the near term, given the company’s high financial leverage.
-However, the ratings could be upgraded if ZIG’s leverage dropped and remained below 23%, earnings consistently outperform those of similarly rated peers and its capital remains commensurate with that of a ‘AA’ category company.
+However, the ratings could be upgraded if ZIG’s leverage were to drop and remain below 23%, if earnings consistently outperform those of similarly rated peers and if its capital is commensurate with that of a ‘AA’-rated company.

 The rating actions are as follows: